jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 **2.5 Network Access Performance**

-When an user turns on the JD Cloud load balancing service, the user can select the public network exit bandwidth required for each load balancer instance or adopt the method of billing by traffic; the public network exit bandwidth can be configured from 1Mbps to 100Mbps.
+When an user turns on the JD cloud load balancing service, the user can select the public network exit bandwidth required for each load balancer instance or adopt the method of billing by traffic; the public network exit bandwidth can be configured from 1Mbps to 100Mbps.
 JD Cloud provides BGP multi-line access to ensure the quality of network access for users.

 **2.6 Service Metering Accuracy**